Use a QR Code reader on a mobile device to add this person as a contact:

 - McDonald, N., Faily, S., Favale, M. and Gatzidis, C., 2015.
-Digital Rights Management: The Four Perspectives of Developers, Distributors, Users, and Lawyers.
-In: 9th International Symposium on Human Aspects of Information Security & Assurance 1-3 July 2015 Lesvos, Greece.
+Digital rights management: The four perspectives of developers, distributors, users, and lawyers.
+Proceedings of the 9th International Symposium on Human Aspects of Information Security and Assurance, HAISA 2015, 276-285.

 - Favale, M., Kretschmer, M.K., Homberg, F.H., Mendis, D.M. and Secchi, D.S., 2013.
 Copyright, and the Regulation of Orphan Works.
 In: Orphans & Images 2 July 2013 London.